 - Lost Load: The cargo on a heavy truck can be just as dangerous as the truck itself.
 Truckers and trucking companies are responsible for making sure their trucks are properly loaded, especially flatbed vehicles where cargo can easily spill off the back if not secured.

+One of the reasons to hire a truck accident attorney is that we can launch a detailed investigation of your crash.
 In order to understand why your truck accident happened – and who is responsible for it – we will preserve and review all the available evidence.
-Like any other motor vehicle accidents, this starts with the accident report, witness accounts, and physical evidence from the scene.
+Like any other motor vehicle accident, this starts with the accident report, witness accounts, and physical evidence from the scene.
 We’re also looking for:

 - Hours of Service (HOS) log: this log documents the trucker’s working hours and any mandatory rest breaks to confirm that they were following federal HOS regulations.
 This log is the trucking company’s property, and they are only generally required to keep it for six months, so we need to intervene quickly to stop the trucking company from destroying the log and the valuable information it contains.